youknowone/ring/docs/control.rst

 .. function:: execute([*args, **kwargs])

-    Execute the original function with given arguments.
+    Execute the original function with given arguments and return the result.

     This sub-function is exactly the same as calling the original function.

 .. function:: key([*args, **kwargs])

-    Create a cache key with given arguments.
+    Create and return a cache key with given arguments.

 .. function:: get([*args, **kwargs])

-    Try to get the cache data; otherwise, execute the function and update cache.
+    Try to get the cache data; Otherwise, execute the function and update cache.

     The behavior follows next steps: